London Tube attack station reopens amid manhunt

 No arrests have yet been announced.

-Prime Minister Theresa May announced late Friday that the UK terror threat level had been raised from "severe" to "critical," meaning an attack is expected imminently.
+Prime Minister Theresa May announced late Friday that the UK terror threat level had been raised to its highest level.

 "The public will see more armed police on the transport network and on our streets, providing extra protection.
 This is a proportionate and sensible step which will provide extra reassurance and protection while the investigation progresses," May said.
 "The threat of terrorism that we face is severe but together, by working together, we will defeat them."

 The Prime Minister said people should carry on with their daily lives, but be vigilant.